Francis Crick: Use of other researchers' data

 The X-ray diffraction images collected by Franklin provided the best evidence for the helical nature of DNA.
 While Franklin's experimental work proved important to Crick and Watson's development of a correct model, she herself could not realise it at the time.
 When she left King's College, Director Sir John Randall insisted that all DNA work belonged exclusively to King's and ordered Franklin to not even think about it.
-Franklin subsequently did superb work in J. D. Bernal's Lab at Birkbeck College with the tobacco mosaic virus extending ideas on helical construction.
+Because of this, the scientific community did not understand the depth of Franklin's contributions.
+Franklin subsequently did superb work in J. D. Bernal's Lab at Birkbeck College with the tobacco mosaic virus, which also extended ideas on helical construction.